 More details on the technical framework can be found at https://addup.valentingold.de.

 There are also two demonstration videos available at https://addup.valentingold.de/demo/, e.g. a time lapse video of a VisArgue Fracking debate:

-In collaborative work with VALIDA, we have set up a first prototype for streaming communications in real-time.
-Some of our current ideas and potentials are demonstrated (in German) at https://tvduell.valentingold.de.
+Previously, we have published a prototype in collaborative work with VALIDA, see the video on Youtube: https://youtu.be/LhoLLcE9Vlw.
+Some of our ideas and potentials are demonstrated (in German) at https://tvduell.valentingold.de.